ambijani/WashU4Wellness/README.md

 ## Future Vision

 While our MVP is tailored for Washington University, Wash4Wellness is designed with scalability in mind.
 Our goal is to extend this platform to businesses, educational institutions, and organizations worldwide, creating a global movement towards better organizational health.
+In addition to that we're looking to integrate APIs from different wearable devices and health apps.

 ## Impact